 Chickamauga lake Tennessee fishing reports from TWRA creel clerks and the information is located at Huntfishbuddy

-Chickamauga Reservoir: Reservoir Conditions: Summer normal elevation: 682.0 feet.
+Reservoir Conditions: Summer normal elevation: 682.0 feet.
 Winter normal elevation: 676.0 feet.
-Current elevation: 682.4 feet.
-The water surface temperature is in the low 80’s during the day and in the upper 70’s early in the day and in the tailwaters.
+Current elevation: 682.3 feet.
+The water surface temperature is 83 degrees in many areas.

 Chickamauga Reservoir: Reservoir Conditions: Summer normal elevation: 682.0 feet.
 Winter normal elevation: 676.0 feet.
-Current elevation: 682.2 feet.
-The water surface temperature is in the low 80’s.
+Current elevation: 682.5 feet.
+The water surface temperature is 83 degrees.

 Largemouth Bass: Good.
 Over 20 pounds is winning most evening tournaments.
 Plastic worms and crankbaits are being used along the grass edges, humps, points, and ledges mostly in the primary areas.